-This was Central Sri Lanka and its main attractions: ruined capitals hidden in the jungle, temples and palaces both on rock tops and in caves, four world class UNESCO sights – and 300 elephants.
+So this was Central Sri Lanka and its main attractions: ruined capitals hidden in the jungle, temples and palaces both on rock tops and in caves, four world class UNESCO heritage sites- and 300 elephants.

-We had great days in the Sri Lanka Cultural Triangle and I will return to the area and tell about one more ancient capital, Kandy.
-But first we will see the East Coast.
+We had great days in Sri Lanka’s Cultural Triangle and I will return to the area to show you the last ancient capital, Kandy.
+But first we will head to the East Coast.

 Next Post: East Coast

 Our next destination will be the beautiful, remote Sri Lankan East Coast.
 See you on the East Coast!